 In the Overall Inter-Hall Competition, Dunham finished 4th

 Little Moreton Hall is situated near Congleton.
 It was built in the Tudor period for William Moreton and his family, who were wealthy landowners.
 The earliest part of the house was built around 1504, finished in 1610.
-It now belongs to the National Trust (since 1938) and is a Grade 1 listed building.
-It supposedly has a ghost called The Grey Lady.
+It now belongs to the National Trust and is a Grade 1 listed building.
+It is supposedly haunted by a ghost called The Grey Lady.

 Hall Form Captains